 In addition, it is highly recommended that you keep a globe or a world map handy at all times.
-You will find a world map in Appendix A of your textbook.

 How to Read Your Textbook

 A science textbook is not a novel, and it takes a different kind of reading.
 Here are some tips: